nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 **email:** Handles outbound emails.

-This separation ensures each module has *one reason to change*.
+This separation ensures each module has *one reason to change*[12].

 For example, if the email API changes, you modify only `email.rs` — not `account_service.rs`.